-The largest cryptocurrency exchange in the world by trading volume, Binance, has just published a statement against the background of the news of KYC data from Binance was leaking to the public recently.
+The largest cryptocurrency exchange in the world by trading volume, Binance, has just published a statement against the background of the news of Binance KYC data breach recently.

 Soon as the news reached Binance’s end, the CEO of the cryptocurrency exchange mentioned rushed to whisper on his Twitter account about the incident, saying: